eugenesvk/bypass-paywalls-chrome-clean/README.md

 You can install the add-on from [GitLab releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases)\
 Download the xpi-file (from latest release), go to downloads and install the add-on.\
 Or go to Tools > Add-ons (about:addons) > Extensions > Cogwheel/Settings - Install Add-on from File\
+Custom xpi-file has host permissions for all sites.\
 Minumum browser requirement: Firefox 86+.

 If you want to install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\